UAE: Al Ain resident wins Dh15-million prize in Big Ticket draw

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Tushar Deshkar, the grand prize winner for August, also made a special appearance at the raffle draw.
-Exactly one month after his big win, Deshkar had the honour of picking today's winner- a poetic gesture that added a special touch to Miah's win.
+Tushar Deshkar, the grand prize winner for August, also made a special appearance at today's raffle draw.
+Exactly one month after his big win, Deshkar had the honour of picking today's winner, a poetic gesture that added a special touch to Miah's Dh15-million win.

-The cost of one Dream Car ticket is Dh150, and as with the cash prize, anyone who purchased two tickets will get one for free.
+This month, Big Ticket is offering a guaranteed Dh20 million grand prize.
+The grand prize is up for grabs for anyone who purchases tickets.
+Customers who buy the tickets will also be automatically entered into the weekly electronic draw, where three winners will have a chance to win Dh100,000 each.

+In addition to the guaranteed Dh20 million grand prize, ten lucky participants will each win Dh100,000 on the October 3 live draw, along with a luxurious brand-new Maserati Ghibli, worth Dh400,000.

 ALSO READ: